-This 1955 Ford Crown Victoria in Torch Red and Snowshoe White captures that fifties look perfectly.
+This 1955 Ford Crown Victoria in Tropical Rose and Snowshoe White captures that fifties look perfectly.
 Ford totally redesigned their cars for '55 and they were really starting to show the glamorous style that the late fifties was famous for.

 The speedometer with transparent hood for daylight illumination was a carry over from 1954 but the rest of the dash was new.
 Ford described it as the New Astra-Dial Control Panel and boasted the speedometer was high up on the control panel in the drivers line of sight.
 The new full-circle radio dial matched perfectly with the circular heater control and clock.

 The Crown Victoria was part of the top-of-the-line Fairlane lineup.
 The Fairlane has a distinctive V-shaped side trim that ran the length of the car and is used to divide the two-tone color schemes.
 Wraparound windshields were new for '55 too.

 Unique to the Crown Victoria is the non-structural chrome band (tiara) that runs from the B-pillars and across the roof.
 This chrome band was also repeated inside the car, sweeping down the pillars, across the side panels and right across the top of the back seat.

 Fairlanes also came equipped with two sun visors, half-circle horn ring, twin horns, arm rests, cigarette lighter, stem-wind clock, bright moldings around the windshield and back window, chrome eyebrows above the headlights and Fairlane nameplate and crest on the hood and desk lid.
 The side of the car also featured a crest and a body style nameplate.